mattermost/docs/source/administration/config-settings.rst

 **Never**: Do not allow users to edit their messages.

 **{n} seconds after posting**: Users can edit their messages within the specified time limit after posting.
+The time limit is applied using the config.json setting ``"PostEditTimeLimit"`` described below.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AllowEditPost": "always"`` with options ``always``, ``never``, and ``time_limit`` for above settings respectively.  |